Last updated: April 23, 2026

 The Tennessee River

 Navigation through the Marion County stretch was historically hazardous.
 The most feared obstacle was “The Suck,” a stretch of rapids, whirlpools, and sudden currents in the Tennessee River Gorge where the river bent sharply around the Cumberland Plateau.
+Below The Suck came a succession of shoals and rapids with period names that spoke to their reputation: Tumbling Shoals, the Kettle, the Suck Shoals, the Pot, the Skillet, and the Pan.
 The Suck cost boats and lives throughout the 19th century and was not tamed until Hales Bar Dam, completed in 1913, raised water levels and drowned the worst of the rapids.
 Hales Bar Dam, replaced by TVA's Nickajack Dam in 1967, made the entire Marion County river reach into a commercially navigable reservoir with modern locks.
+The 1863 Cracker Line operation used the same stretch of river, with the quartermaster steamer Chattanooga (built at Bridgeport by Arthur Edwards) shuttling rations and ammunition upriver from Bridgeport, Alabama to Kelly's Ferry Landing in Marion County for the relief of besieged Union forces at Chattanooga (see The Cracker Line).

 The river remains active today as part of the TVA lock-and-dam system, carrying barge freight between the upper Tennessee Valley and the Ohio and Mississippi basins.
+Nickajack Lock, at the Nickajack Dam six miles downstream of the former Hales Bar site, handles the lockages into and out of the Marion County reach.
 Read more about “The Suck” rapids →

 Historic ferries

 Before modern bridges, ferries were the practical way to cross the Tennessee River in the Marion County gorge.
-Two are specifically remembered.
+At least four named ferries operated in the county across the 19th and 20th centuries.

 Rankin's Ferry operated across the Tennessee River between Guild and Shellmound well into the late 1920s.
 It was the main local crossing in the era before modern bridges and served farmers, mail carriers, and commerce through the gorge.
 The Rankin's Ferry historical site can still be seen in the Guild area, though the ferry service ended as bridges took over during the late 1920s.

-At the county seat, Betsy Pack, daughter of Cherokee chief John Lowrey, operated a ferry on the Tennessee River in the early 1800s.
+At the county seat, Betsy Pack, daughter of Cherokee chief John Lowrey, operated a ferry on the Tennessee River near Jasper in the early 1800s.
 She also sold the 40-acre tract on which the town of Jasper was founded in 1819.
 Jasper's main north-south street, Betsy Pack Drive, is named for her.
+See her profile on the people page.

 Railroads